zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 > Starting at lvl 1, you gain an additional amount of Ki points equal to your Wisdom Modifier

 ### Warlock
 Warlock go eldritch blast.
-This make warlock do more than eldritch blast.
+This make warlock do more than eldritch blast

 > **Cantrip Adept**
 >